JulienOuell/GOAPI/README.md

 Docker is required to run this program, which can be downloaded at: https://docs.docker.com/get-docker/

+*Note, the DB given has 10 preloaded facts already contained*

 To run the program execute the following command:

 > `docker-compose up -d`